British Non-Ferrous Metals Research Association: History

-Membership
+Membership and funding

-The 600 or so subscribing members formed Industry Committees representing each of the main metal interests which discussed and agreed the topics for technical work to be done and a Council that controlled overall finances.
-Initially there was an annual government grant towards the work but this was changed to support funding for individual projects.
-When topics for research were agreed and funded by the industry they were then submitted to the government for approval of matching support funding but after the 1960s policy dictated that this became more and more difficult to obtain.
-The BNF also took on some contracts wholly sponsored by organisations which included some government departments.
+By 1930, the BNF had nearly 300 subscribing members.
+At its height, the organisation had around 600 subscribing members.
+These members formed Industry Committees representing each of the main metal interests, which discussed and agreed the topics for technical work to be done and a Council that controlled overall finances.

+Early on, the BNF was a recipient of an annual grant provided by the Department of Scientific and Industrial Research (DSIR); by the late 1930s, by which point the organisation had a total income in excess of £30,000 per year, roughly one third of which was being provided by the British government; reportedly, the grant scaled in relation to the industrial income produced.
+At some point, this funding model was radically changed; instead, funding was directed to the individual projects themselves.
+When topics for research were agreed and funded by the industry they were then submitted to the government for approval of matching support funding but, after the 1960s, policy dictated that this became more and more difficult to obtain.
+The BNF also took on some contracts wholly sponsored by organisations, which included some government departments.
 Individual technical enquiries from members were answered on a free and confidential basis.

 Laboratories

 For many years after the new art deco fronted building was opened in 1939 the work was carried out in laboratories fronting on Euston Street, London, NW1.
 These included three parallel four-story blocks of laboratories and offices with the basements being used for the heaviest equipment and for storage of samples.
 The Euston Street building was extended to the right of the main entrance making the address 81–103 Euston Street, with the laboratories behind being in Regnart Buildings and Euston Buildings which fronted on Stephenson Way.
 The extension was opened on 13 May 1959 by Sir Alexander Fleck.
-In the mid-1950s Prince Philip, Duke of Edinburgh toured all departments.
+In the mid-1950s, Prince Philip, Duke of Edinburgh toured all departments.

 The laboratories were grouped in specialist sections, including analytical chemistry, corrosion, creep testing, electroplating, fatigue testing, general metallurgy, information library, mechanical testing, melting and casting, members liaison, metallography, metal working, physics (X-ray crystallography), and spectrography.

 The laboratories were an excellent training ground both for assistants who studied for their qualifications part-time and for recent graduates from universities.
-As such members found that staff could be ideal recruits for industrial work.
-There were 150–200 staff and the average time for researchers to stay was about three years and they could then be found in industries in Britain and worldwide.
-From the late 1930s to the 1960s through the war and then post-war recovery the Director was Mr G. L. Bailey with Miss E. M. (Helen) Hills as his secretary.
+As such, members found that staff could be ideal recruits for industrial work.
+There were around 150–200 staff and the average time for researchers to stay was about three years and they could then be found in industries in Britain and worldwide.